vmantrip762000/DSA-applications-in-Java/README.md

 # Searching-Algorithms

-1. Used Binary Search to look for target elementss in sorted Integer array.
+1. Used Binary Search to return index of target element in sorted Integer array.